cheery/lever/README.md

         Put todo! messages dump into the console during docs compiling.
         Provide support to inject details from reference manual into the runtime.
+    STRATEGY: Make the MVP documentation for Lever.
+    TACTIC: Provide a detailed plan for lever learners. restricts release of 0.9.0

 Long term mission of Lever is to prove the large scale viability of dynamic languages, and to evolve to remain as an always fresh programming environment.